seahyinghang8/hyperdrive/README.md

 # hyperdrive

-The foundational structure to an automated filesystem
+The foundational structure for an automated filesystem

 Python version 3.7.8